bobdavies2000/OpenCVB/README.md

 # Introduction

 There is no better documentation of an algorithm than a working example, especially in computer vision where the output is often self-explanatory.
-Imagine having access to over 2000 OpenCV examples in a single app, where each algorithm is less than a page of code and written in a familiar language.
+Imagine having 1000’s of OpenCV examples in a single app, where each algorithm is less than a page of code and written in a familiar language.
 Each algorithm is designed to be reused in other algorithms, so variations can be easily built.
 [Moreover, each algorithm is free from any baggage from a user interface or environment.](https://microsoft.github.io/computervision-recipes/)

 A full installation can take about 30-50 minutes using the 1-step “Update_All.bat” file discussed in the “Installation” section below.
 But there is no obligation to install needed libraries just to read the code for an algorithm.
 Open the OpenCVB.sln file after downloading and inspect the code in the C++, C\#, VB.Net or Python.
-Each algorithm gets a standardized presentation of all the data from any of the seven RGBZ cameras listed below.
+Each algorithm gets a standardized presentation of all the data from any of the RGBZ cameras listed below.

 However, a full installation is recommended.
-An algorithm may fit in one page of code and reading is one way to review the code but understanding the algorithms is a lot faster and easier when the output is visualized by running it.
+An algorithm may fit in one page of code and reading is one way to review the code but understanding the algorithms is a lot faster and easier when the output is visualized.
 The output is often self-documenting or a natural representation of the algorithm’s intent.

 The basic layout of OpenCVB is shown below.
 Any of the algorithms can be selected from the first combo box at the top of the form.
 The second combo box is used to select an algorithm group.
-The default grouping is “\<All\>”.
+The default grouping is “\<Al but Python\>”.
 There are a variety of other special groupings that select, for example, all Python or all C++ algorithms.

 # OpenCVB Layout